wewefel/W-_2.0/README.md

 ## Overview
-This project consists of a Python web scraper that searches for and extracts information related to environmental and sustainability efforts of a specified company from URLs that are not the company's official website.
+Python web scraper that searches for and extracts information related to environmental and sustainability efforts of a specified company from URLs that are not the company's official website.

 We use selenium for scraping and GPT-4o-mini for text processing.